 What are Damages?

 In order to properly discuss the matter, we’ll first define what the term “damages” means.
-In a legal sense, rendering a judgement on damages is the court’s way of providing a remedy to the injured party by means of monetary compensation.
+In a legal sense, rendering a judgment on damages is the court’s way of providing a remedy to the injured party by means of monetary compensation.
 As you might have guessed, this is a rather broad definition and there are various types of damages that may be awarded depending on the circumstances.
 What kind of damages are you entitled to receive as compensation for your personal injury that was caused by the negligence of a cruise crew member or the cruise line?
 Just as there are different kinds of negligence standards, there are various types of damages to be considered in cases of personal injury claims against cruise companies, summarized briefly below.

-Compensatory damages are often referred to as “actual damages” and are awarded with the intention to compensate the injured party for his or her loss or injury.
+Compensatory damages are often referred to as “actual damages” and are awarded the intention to compensate the injured party for his or her loss or injury.
 Compensatory damages can further be broken down into two categories.

 - Economic Damages: Economic damages financially compensate an injured party for out-of-pocket expenses such as medical bills, wages, loss of the ability to earn money, and other expenses that can be identified by a specific monetary figure.
 A person can be awarded past and future economic damages.
 Through expert testimony, an injured person can prove the economic losses that will be suffered as a result of their injury.